-We sit down to chat in a small neighbourhood deli in Sai Ying Pun, the neighbourhood she has been living in for 26 years and counting.
+We sit down to chat in a small neighbourhood deli in Sai Ying Pun, the neighbourhood she has been living in for almost 30 years and counting.
 She starts by speaking about her passions and interests.
 Her eyes fire up as she explains that 50% of the 100 million sharks are killed every year for their fins, land in our neighbourhood, the SYP or Sheung wan dried fish market or sea food restaurants.
 She volunteers for the Hong Kong Shark Foundation.
 Andrea is also a vegan and a concerned neighbour, actively participating in raising awareness on issues concerning the hood.

 Andrea remembers the time, about a decade ago, when Centre Street escalators all the way down the street, had small metal kiosks run mostly by old people selling pots and pans and other things and the Dai Pai Dongs, small local shops vending noodles and eatables were all along High street and Bonham road, formed an important part of the commercial ecosystem of the community.
 Today, expensive shops and FnB outlets have taken place instead for most part, thanks in part to the Centre street escalators.